vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 We can start structuring our application so that we stay organised.

-The recommended way to organise V code is with modules and subdirectories.
+The recommended way to organise V code is with modules/subdirectories.
 In our case, we want to create a module called `geometry` that contains the relevant code not concerned with command-line argument processing.
 There are two things we do to make this module.

 1. In the root directory, create a new folder called `geometry`.
-2. All the files inside this subdirectory will be part of the `geometry` module as long as they contain a line `module geometry`.
+2. All the files inside this subdirectory will be part of the `geometry` module as long as they have the line `module geometry` at the top.

 > If there is a file that does not include the `module geometry` line, then
 > it will not be considered a part of the module and it won't have access to
 > the non-public contents of the module.
 This is useful when you want to
-> write unit test and want to simulate external access to your module and
+> write unit tests and want to simulate external access to your module and
 > ensure the public facing API is functioning correctly.
 Alternately, you
 > can include the `module geometry` line in the test file and it can help you
 > check the non-public parts of the module.